Kernel Data Recovery Blog

 Now, most organizations often exceed the Shared Mailbox limit.
 So, they need to backup Office 365 shared mailbox data to avoid purchasing the licensed version.
 But, it is not easy to backup Office 365 shared mailboxes with manual methods.
 Therefore, they need a third-party solution that provides a quick and secure method for backup of Office 365 shared mailboxes.

 Kernel Office 365 Backup and restore is a great tool that is specially designed to backup Office 365 mailboxes and also restore them back up to Office 365.
-With the help of this software, you can back up every mailbox from your Office 365 account.
+With the help of this software, you can take office 365 email backup.

 Conclusion